rafael-santiago/dev-enigma/etc/brute-force.md

-# How long does it takes to attack Enigma by brute force?
+# How long does it take to attack Enigma by brute force?

 Let's quantify the total of possible settings that should be tested on a brute force attack against the Enigma.